 Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

-The present perfect continuous tense (also known as the present perfect progressive tense) shows that something started in the past and is continuing at the present time.
-The present perfect continuous is formed using the construction has/have been + the present participle (root + -ing).
+The present perfect continuous (also known as the present perfect progressive) is a verb tense used to talk about something that started in the past and is continuing at the present time.

 I have been reading War and Peace for a month now.